 A slightly higher heel-to-toe drop will often come along with more responsiveness which can also be huge for the versatility-focused athlete and lifter.

 Another more niche aspect to consider when looking at heel-to-toe drops in cross-training shoes is movement specificity.
-A good example here would be a lifter that wants to buy a pair of cross-training shoes for barbell training, and more specifically the barbell deadlift.
+A good example here would be a lifter who wants to buy a pair of cross-training shoes for barbell training, and more specifically the barbell deadlift.

 In this scenario, we’d want to find a pair of cross-training shoes with a low heel-to-toe drop (0-4mm), as elevating the heel will add more range of motion to the deadlift, but also, shift hip mechanics slightly.